 One of the biggest challenges in deploying renewable energy is the lengthy interconnection queue process.
 In the U.S. alone, there are over 2,000 gigawatts (GW) of renewable energy projects waiting to be connected to the grid, according to the Lawrence Berkeley National Laboratory.
 These projects often face delays of several years due to regulatory hurdles, grid capacity constraints, and the need for costly infrastructure upgrades.

-1.2.2 Reduce Wasted Solar and Wind Energy and Slash Curtailment Fees
+1.2 Reduce Wasted Solar and Wind Energy Waste and Cut Curtailment Fees

 Renewable energy sources like solar and wind are inherently intermittent, meaning they generate energy only when the sun shines or the wind blows.
 This intermittency often leads to overproduction during peak generation periods, forcing grid operators to curtail (waste) excess energy.
 In 2020, California curtailed over 1.5 million megawatt-hours (MWh) of solar and wind energy—enough to power 150,000 homes for a year.
 This wasted energy represents lost revenue for renewable energy producers and undermines the economic viability of clean energy projects.